Ren1990/assignment1/README.md

 A hybrid solution consists of:

 #### **Classification Logic:**
 1. **L1:** Header name matching check, requiring a 100% match.
-English translation (supported by LLM) and text stripping are applied when applicable.
+English translation (supported by LLM) and text stripping are applied when it is applicable.
 2. **L2:** Similarity retrieval, requiring a cosine similarity score of >0.9, using only the top result.

 #### **Validation Logic:**